nuwuxian/RL-state_mask/README.md

 This repo contains the code for the paper titled "ExpMask: Explainable Deep Reinforcement Learning through Action Mask".

 ## Requirement
 Most of the codebase is written for ```python3.7 and Pytorch``` except for `You-Shall-Not-Pass` and `Kick-And-Defend` which requires `TensorFlow`.
+Most of the games require gym==0.19.0.
+Installing the requirements of `You-Shall-Not-Pass` and `Kick-And-Defend` could refer to https://github.com/openai/multiagent-competition.
 If you run errors in some programs, install the missing lib via pip install as the error report.

 ## Code Structure and instructions
 ### Basics